1986

 (Stripped - with friendly permission of © Steve Mishos)

-released on February 10, was the first result of all
+released on 10 February, was the first result of all

-the cooperation, compromises and tension.
-Much
+the cooperation, compromises and tensions.

 Martin: "The American record company just think of us as a disco band